 This is a most exciting and challenging time to be an educator.

-Over the past 15 years there has been a revolution in the availability of information for billions around the world.
-The growth of the World Wide Web has placed immense amounts of human knowledge within the grasp of anyone with an internet connection, a computer or even a handheld device. you know those devices that are in our pockets and the pockets of our students.
-This newfound availability of information is a real and significant difference from the past in which teachers and other gatekeepers possessed all the information and dispensed it into the minds of, hopefully, receptive students on their own terms.
+Over the past fifteen years there has been a revolution in the availability of information for billions of people from all around the world.
+The growth of the world-wide web has placed the sum of all human knowledge so readily within the grasp of anyone with a quick internet connection, through a computer or even the hand-held devices that are so common today in our pockets and the pockets of our students.
+The new-found availability of information is a real and significant difference from the past, in which teachers and other gate-keepers possessed all the information and dispensed it into the minds of [hopefully] receptive students on their own terms.

 Suddenly, the world is very different.

 Policy-makers, sensing that all has not been well with the outcomes our system has generated, have pushed for more accountability.
-This has resulted in the adoption of a system in which we have chosen to evaluate our schools by measuring aggregate progress through increased testing and examination of test scores. i fear that this response takes us in the wrong direction. instead of mobilizing technology in service of individualized learning, we have fallen for the pursuit of standardized experiences, experiences that do not move us away from the 125-year-old model (based on the assembly line metaphor), experiences that have brought us more of a one-size-fits-all approach designed to deliver strong test scores.
+This has resulted in the adoption of a system in which we have chosen to evaluate our schools by measuring aggregate “progress” by increased testing and examination of test scores.
+I fear that this response takes us in the wrong direction.
+Instead of mobilizing technology in service of individualized learning, we have fallen for the pursuit of standardized experiences, experiences that do not move us away from the 125-year-old model (based on the assembly line metaphor), experiences that have brought us more of a “one-size-fits-all” approach designed to deliver strong test scores.
 Test scores have become the goal in a way that makes me very uncomfortable.

 Almost all educators know that test prep is very different from genuine, productive learning, which attempts more than anything else to create in each student an intense desire to learn more.
 A school culture of test prep results in excessive focus on the mastery of academic content instead of using the process of individualized inquiry to develop in each student (1) a strong desire to learn; (2) the skills to be self-directed and resilient learners; and ultimately (3) confidence.
 It also tends to squelch creativity and true engagement in solving meaningful problems.